Quillback: Life history

-The quillback is a slow-paced and long-lived freshwater fish species that belongs to a subfamily (Ictiobinae) for which extremely long-lived fishes are becoming known.
-A study of a Minnesota population found that they may reach sexual maturity by age 8–9 years, live several decades at adult size, recruit more sporadically than previously realized, and attain longevity in excess of 40 years.
-The study also documented accrual of age-spot pigmentation after 30 years, similar to their larger-bodied cousins, the bigmouth buffalo.
+The quillback is a slow-paced and long-lived freshwater fish species that belongs to a subfamily (Ictiobinae) for which long-lived freshwater fishes are becoming known.
+In Minnesota they can reach sexual maturity by age 8–9 years, live several decades at adult size, recruit sporadically, and can live more than 40 years.
+Quillback also may accrue age-spot pigmentation after 30 years, similar to their larger-bodied cousins, the bigmouth buffalo.
 A study from Colorado revealed sexual maturity by an age of 3 years, highly variable recruitment, population declines, and longevity approaching 50 years.
+Recruitment is also highly variable in Wisconsin, with asymptotic growth, lifespans more than 50 years, and black spot pigmentation accrual evident.

 Reproduction

 The quillback reproduces once yearly, typically in late spring or early summer.
 The timing of reproduction depends on the water temperature.
 Ideal temperatures for reproduction are between 7–18 degrees Celsius.
 Spawning occurs upstream of the typical quillback habitat, and they migrate in schools to the spawning site.
 The female quillback produces between 15,000 and 60,000 eggs, and scatters them in shallow water over a sandy or mud bottom.
 Fertilization then happens externally, and the eggs are left in quiet water.
 Since the quillback is oviparous, the eggs are hatched outside of the fish's body.
 The quillback possesses a polygynandrous mating system, meaning that two or more males have an exclusive sexual relationship with two or more females.
-The numbers of each sex can vary, and do not need to be equal.
+Sex ratios may vary significantly by population.

 Relationship with humans

 The quillback is currently at risk for extinction in various states throughout the continental United States including Vermont, New York and Michigan.
-A recent threat to the species is modern bowfishing, which is unregulated across the USA and prone to excessive waste.
-Other places prove vulnerability to the species including Alberta, Saskatchewan, Quebec, South Dakota, Kansas, Oklahoma, Arkansas, Louisiana and North Carolina.
-Quillbacks benefit the ecosystem they reside in because they are bottom feeders.
-Bottom feeders help keep their natural environment clean by feeding on the material at the bottom of the habitat.
+A recent threat to the species is modern bowfishing, which is unregulated across the USA and prone to harvest discard.
+Other places prove vulnerability and population declines to the species including Alberta, Saskatchewan, Quebec, South Dakota, Colorado, Kansas, Oklahoma, Arkansas, Louisiana and North Carolina.
+Quillbacks benefit the North American ecosystems they reside in because they are vital native members of the community.
 The quillback has an economic benefit to Mexico.
 The IGFA world record for the species stands at 8lb 1oz taken from Lake Manitoba in Canada in 2016.